dannguyen/journalism-syllabi/README.md

 <a href="http://jrue.github.io/advancedcoding/">Homepage</a>
         </h5>

-        <p><em>This course is a continuation of the Coding For Journalists class, and will include intermediary lessons in computational literacy.
+        <p><small>
+        This course is a continuation of the Coding For Journalists class, and will include intermediary lessons in computational literacy.
 This class containes more applied lessons than its earlier counterpart.
 There are some lectures depending on the story subject matter that arises.
-</em></p>
+        </small></p>

         <p>Instructors: Jeremy Rue</p>
     </td>
     <td>
-        University of California at Berkeley
+        <small>University of California at Berkeley</small>
     </td>
   </tr>